Taddeo Lwanga

-Taddeo Lwanga (born 21 May 1994) is a Ugandan professional footballer and software engineer who plays for APR F.C. in the Rwanda Premier League and the Uganda national team as a midfielder.
+Taddeo Lwanga (born 21 May 1994) is a Ugandan professional footballer and software engineer who plays for Vipers Sc in the Uganda Premier League and the Uganda national team as a midfielder.

 Early life

 At a young age, he was a member of Ndejje United F.C in the second division before engaged in the Buganda Masaza cup for Kyadondo.

 Club career

 Express FC

 In January 2014, Lwanga joined Express FC.
 He debuted for Express FC against Police FC on 11 February 2014.
 He scored his first goal for Express FC against Lweza Football Club on 21 November 2014.

 SC Villa

 In 2015, he joined SC Villa making his debut on against Bright Stars in Mwererwe on 25 August 2015.
 He marked a memorable time at Sports Club Villa with the winning goal against Sudan's Al Khartoum SC in the CAF Confederations Cup in February 2016.
 Taddeo had an impressive season helping the SC Villa finish second in Uganda Premier League.